Turn Your Shower Into An Aromatherapy Spa

 *Different essential oils and blends will give you different experiences.

-- Eucalyptus and peppermint are great for sniffles.
+- Use Eucalyptus and peppermint to breathe clearer.

-- Thieves essential oil blend is ideal for warding off that bug that is going around.
+- Use Thieves essential oil blend when that bug is going around.

 - Lavender is soothing in the evening, but also uplifting in the morning.

-- I made wintergreen shower bursts for Mom’s aches and pains.
+- I made wintergreen shower bursts for Mom, who wakes up stiff every morning.

 - My personal favorite is 2 drops each of peppermint, eucalyptus globula, lemon, and tea tree.
 (See my My Five Essential Essentials)